-Once you have accomplished your bachelor’s degree, the next step towards attaining the required qualifications of a Legal Advisor is to take the LSAT Exam because it is essentially your entry ticket to get admission in your dream Law school.
-The Law School Admission Test is an standardised exam that evaluates students on three parameters of Logical Reasoning, Analytical Reasoning and Reading Comprehension.
-Scores of LSAT range from 120-180 and 152 is regarded as the average score but the admission will mainly depend on the law school you are opting for.
+Once you have accomplished your bachelor’s degree, the next step towards attaining the required qualifications of a Legal Advisor is to take the LSAT Exam because it is essentially your entry ticket to get admission to your dream Law school.
+The Law School Admission Test is a standardised exam that evaluates students on three parameters of Logical Reasoning, Analytical Reasoning and Reading Comprehension.
+Scores on the LSAT range from 120 to180 and 152 is regarded as the average score but the admission will mainly depend on the law school you are opting for.

 Check Out: LSAT Syllabus

 To get the license to practice law, a student needs to clear the State Bar exam.
-Since every country has its own bar council that awards license to legal practitioners, this exam can differ from one country to another.
-For example, to get a license from the Bar Council of India, the candidates need to appear for AIBE exam.
-Moreover, in the US, the American Bar Association conducts a bar exam to provide license to aspiring lawyers.
+Since every country has its own bar council that awards licenses to legal practitioners, this exam can differ from one country to another.
+For example, to get a license from the Bar Council of India, the candidates need to appear for the AIBE exam.
+Moreover, in the US, the American Bar Association conducts a bar exam to provide licenses to aspiring lawyers.